Lowell Elementary

 We develop individual student schedules that clearly define when and where services will be provided including general education inclusive experiences.
 We work collaboratively to provide inclusion for students.

-We use systematic in-class language supports to support second language learners.
-We have three MLL Teachers and two instructional assistants who help deliver instruction through small-group and co-teaching models.
+We use inclusive and intentional in-class language supports to support second language learners.
+We have three full-time multilingual teachers and four bilingual instructional assistants who help deliver instruction through small-group and co-teaching models.
+Our bilingual staff who work directly with MLL students speak Spanish, Mandarin, Cantonese, Amharic, Tigrinya, and Portuguese.

-Our staff engages in regular professional development to learn and practice research-based strategies for providing services to students who are learning English.
+Our staff engages in regular professional development focused on Universal Design for Learning (UDL) to learn and practice research-based strategies for providing services to students who are learning English.
 This includes Project GLAD – Guided Language Acquisition Design.